dx-ted-emea/iot-labs/lab1-temperature sensor/README.md

 So far we have replicated the base function of the Tessel with the Climate module.
 What we should do now is use this data for something interesting and invoke a remote endpoint hosted in the Cloud with a payload based on the reading that we have just started to receive.

 ## Event Hubs and Azure ##

-[question; detail here or refer back to earlier lab1 example?]

 [Here detail how to use Event Hub with nodejs/tessel]